BekaValentine/SimpleFP-v2/README.md

 Each file is also now heavily documented in a literate style, and where applicable, there are formal type theoretic specs for the implemented functionality.
 The specs are more-or-less the real ones, in that they're real enough to make it clear what's going on, without also writing down every little detail.

+Within any given variant, the general reading order is

+1. Core
+  1. Term: Defines what a term is
+  2. Type (where applicable): Defines what a type is
+  3. Program: Defines what a program is
+  4. Evaluation: Defines how terms evaluate
+2. Monadic/Unification
+  1. Elaborator: Defines what an elaborator is
+  2. Unification (where applicable): Defines how unification works
+  3. TypeChecking: Defines the type checking components of elaboration
+  4. Elaboration: Defines the program-level elaboration process

+Other parts of the variants can be read as desired, mostly, or as the need arises.
+The Utils stuff is similarly as-needed.

 The variants should be read in the following order, going from simplest to most complex:

 1.  *Simple*